rmunukutla/yadayada/README.md

 - Remove term for payday loan and put "Original Loan Date" with date input and date picker

 - Add overlay to confirm removal, No add button, "Remove" instead of "Change"

+- Darken rest of screen when removal overlay is open, make removal box in middle of screen, stop dropdown box from being z-indexed over it